-- delays in obtaining necessary licenses, permits or approvals from government agencies or authorities; - changes in government policies, rules or regulations; - shortages of materials, equipment, contractors and skilled labor or increased labor or raw material costs; - disputes with our third-party contractors; - failure by our third-party contractors to comply with our designs, specifications or standards; - difficult geological situations or other geotechnical issues; - onsite labor disputes or work accidents; and - natural catastrophes or adverse weather conditions, including strong winds, storms, floods, and earthquakes.
+- delays in obtaining necessary licenses, permits or approvals from government agencies or authorities; - changes in government policies, rules or regulations; - shortages of materials, equipment, contractors and skilled labor or increased labor or raw material costs; - disputes with our third-party contractors; - failure by our third-party contractors to comply with our designs, specifications or standards; - difficult geological situations or other geotechnical issues; - onsite labor disputes or work accidents; - natural catastrophes or adverse weather conditions, including strong winds, storms, floods, and earthquakes; and - geopolitical challenges and uncertainties (including wars and other forms of conflict, terrorist acts and security operations), such as the escalating conflict between Russia and Ukraine and the severe economic sanctions and export controls imposed by the U.S. and other governments against Russia and Russian interests.